 “Hinata.
 Hinata, wake up,” he hisses, trying to shove the other boy awake, to no avail.
 There’s a line of drool trickling down Hinata’s cheek, which would be almost adorable in its childishness if it weren’t absolutely disgusting.

 Kenma gives up and lets Hinata snooze on, looking peaceful.
 He’s really cute that way.

 It is at that moment that Kenma realizes something startling: he kinda-sorta-maybe likes Hinata Shouyou.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, psychobabeWrite a Review